William Pinkney: Early life and education

-Political career
+Career

 In April 1788, Pinkney was elected a delegate to the convention of the State of Maryland, which ratified the United States Constitution.
 This marked the beginning of his political career.

-Pinkney served in numerous electoral offices, at the local, state and national level.
 He was elected to and served in the Maryland House of Delegates from 1788 to 1792 and then again in 1795.
 He was elected mayor of Annapolis, serving from 1795 to 1800.

 He was elected in 1790 as a U.S. Congressman from Maryland's 3rd congressional district, serving in 1791.
-After the war of 1812, Pinkney was elected in 1814 from the fifth district, and served from 1815 until 1816.
+After the War of 1812, Pinkney was elected in 1814 from the fifth district, and served from 1815 until 1816.

-He also had numerous political appointments.
-In 1801 he was appointed Attorney General for the District of Pennsylvania, by President Thomas Jefferson.
+In 1801, the U.S. President Thomas Jefferson appointed him Attorney General for the District of Pennsylvania.
 Jefferson next appointed him as Attorney General of Maryland, where he served from 1805 to 1806.

 Pinkney was nominated as a diplomat, serving with James Monroe as co-U.S. Ministers to the Court of St James's in Great Britain, 1806 to 1807.
 President Jefferson asked them to negotiate an end to harassment of American shipping, but Britain showed no signs of improving relations.
 The men negotiated the Monroe–Pinkney Treaty, but it lacked provisions to end British impressment of American sailors, and was subsequently rejected by President Jefferson and never implemented.

 Pinkney was Minister Plenipotentiary from 1808 until 1811.
 He returned to Maryland, serving in the Maryland State Senate in 1811.
 In 1811 he joined President James Madison's cabinet as his Attorney General.

-He was commissioned as a major in the U.S. Army during the War of 1812 and was wounded at the Battle of Bladensburg, Maryland in August 1814.
+He was commissioned as a major in the United States Army during the War of 1812 and was wounded at the Battle of Bladensburg, Maryland in August 1814.
 After the War, he served as congressman from the fifth district of Maryland from 1815 to 1816.
 He was next appointed by President James Monroe as the U.S. Minister Plenipotentiary to Russia from 1816 until 1818, along with a special mission to the Kingdom of Naples.

 Pinkney successfully argued many important cases before the Supreme Court, including the landmark case of McCulloch v.
 Maryland (1819), in which the right of the U.S. Congress to charter the Bank of the United States was upheld.

-In 1818 Pinkney was elected by the state legislature (as was the practice then) as a U.S. Senator from Maryland, serving from 1819 until his death in 1822.
+In 1818, Pinkney was elected by the state legislature as a U.S. Senator from Maryland, serving from 1819 until his death in 1822.
 He is buried at the Congressional Cemetery in Washington, D.C.